 Two Letters of Sulpicia

-- For mezzo-soprano and bassoon; secular songs based on translated texts about love and desire from a female poet in ancient Rome
+- For mezzo-soprano and bassoon or mezzo-soprano and digital media; secular songs based on translated texts about love and desire from a female poet in ancient Rome

 - Length: 4:45

 - Difficulty rating (1-5): 5

 Listen to a excerpts of a performance by Emily Jaworski Koriath, mezzo soprano, and digital media.